antarianLogic/interchange/Sources/RESTWebService/RESTWebService.docc/RESTWebService.md

 If the endpoint supports rate-limiting statistics in the response headers, a rate limiting back-off delay scheme can optionally be enabled by passing the header keys in a ``RESTRateLimitHeaders`` struct during initialization.
 See ``RESTWebServiceManager/init(baseURL:session:rateLimitHeaders:)``.

-The delay (`waitInterval`) before performing the next web service call is calculated using a reciprocal power function of the total calls allowed per second (`rateLimit`) and the remaining calls allowed currently (`rateLimitRemaining`), represented by the following pseudocode:
+The delay (`waitInterval`) before performing the next web service request is calculated using a reciprocal power function of the total requests allowed per second (`rateLimit`) and the remaining requests allowed currently (`rateLimitRemaining`), represented by the following pseudocode:

 ```
 waitInterval = previousRequestTime + rateLimit / (1.5 ^ rateLimitRemaining) - currentTime
 if waitInterval > 0, wait waitInterval
 ```

 So as you can see, for nominal values of `rateLimit` (~60/sec) when `rateLimitRemaining` is as little as half of `rateLimit`, the delay is still pretty small (less than a millisecond).
-But as `rateLimitRemaining` approaches zero, the delay approaches `rateLimit`, backing off in a hopefully graceful manner so the UI responsiveness won't just go from 100% to 0% when it hits the wall and no more web service calls can be made for a while.
+But as `rateLimitRemaining` approaches zero, the delay approaches `rateLimit`, backing off in a hopefully graceful manner so the UI responsiveness won't just go from 100% to 0% when it hits the wall and no more web service requests can be made for a while.

 ### Errors